Freestanding ovens

 From types and sizes to functions and features, find out how to choose the right freestanding oven for your kitchen.

 In New Zealand, a freestanding oven is also commonly called a stove or cooker.
-It’s a standalone oven with a cooktop built on top.
-We’ve tested a range of electric-only and dual-fuel freestanding ovens.
+It’s a standalone oven with a cooktop on top.
+If you’re looking for a built-in or wall oven instead, check out our test results here.

-Induction cooktops heat efficiently, have precise ‘no lag’ temperature control and a cooking surface that remains cool (except for residual heat from the cookware, as it’s only the cookware that heats).
-But they require induction-compatible (magnetic) cookware and they’re usually more expensive than other cooktops.
+They heat efficiently, have precise ‘no lag’ temperature control, the cooking surface remains cool (except for residual heat from the cookware), and they’re easy to wipe clean.

-If you already have gas connected for home and water heating, a dual-fuel oven may be worth considering.
-But be aware: the cost of using natural gas is increasing and the long-term future of gas use in New Zealand is uncertain.
+If you already have gas connected for home and water heating, it may be worth considering an oven with a gas cooktop.
+But be aware that the cost of using natural gas is increasing and the long-term future of gas use in New Zealand is uncertain.
+The government is currently exploring options to meet a net-zero greenhouse gas emissions target by 2050.

 You should employ the help of an electrician to check your home’s wiring to make sure your oven of choice is compatible.
 Some can draw too much power for older wiring or fuse boxes.